Danbaba Suntai: Governor of Taraba State

 In the run-up to the 2007 elections, Danladi Baido won the PDP gubernatorial primaries but was later disqualified.

-Two months before the election the PDP national secretariat replaced Baido by Danbaba Suntai, who had not stood in the primaries.
-Baido and lent his support to Suntai, and in April 2007 Suntai won election as Governor of Taraba State.
+Two months before the election, the PDP national secretariat replaced Baido with Danbaba Suntai, who had not stood in the primaries.
+Baido lent his support to Suntai, and in April 2007, Suntai won election as Governor of Taraba State.
 After the elections, relations between Suntai and Baido soured.
-The unsuccessful Action Congress candidate challenged the switch of PDP candidates and in February 2008 Baido joined this suit.
+The unsuccessful Action Congress candidate challenged the switch of PDP candidates and in February 2008, Baido joined this suit.

-In February 2009 Danladi Baido petitioned the Inspector General of Police, Mike Okiro over alleged SMS messages from Danbaba Suntai threatening to harm him and his family if he continued to appeal the election.
+In February 2009, Danladi Baido petitioned the Inspector General of Police, Mike Okiro over alleged SMS messages from Danbaba Suntai threatening to harm him and his family if he continued to appeal the election.

-In June 2009 Baido claimed that an attempt had been made to assassinate him, linking the incident to the alleged threats.
+In June 2009, Baido claimed that an attempt had been made to assassinate him, linking the incident to the alleged threats.

-During his tenure as governor Danbaba Suntai made efforts to fight corruption, crime and lack of discipline, while delegating authority and providing funds to the Local Government Areas.
+During his tenure as governor, Danbaba Suntai made efforts to fight corruption, crime and lack of discipline, while delegating authority and providing funds to the Local Government Areas.

-In January 2009 a group of Concerned Indigenes of Taraba State sent a petition to the Economic and Financial Crimes Commission (EFCC) and the Independent Corrupt Practices and Other Related Offences Commission (ICPC), with a copy to President Umaru Yar'Adua, concerning alleged fraudulent financial practices in Suntai's administration.
+In January 2009, a group of Concerned Indigenes of Taraba State sent a petition to the Economic and Financial Crimes Commission (EFCC) and the Independent Corrupt Practices and Other Related Offences Commission (ICPC), with a copy to President Umaru Yar'Adua, concerning alleged fraudulent financial practices in Suntai's administration.
 Claims included unnecessary imports of foreign cars, use of foreign rather than local workers, and inflated road building contracts.

-In October 2009 Suntai said he strongly supported religious and moral teaching aimed at reducing juvenile delinquency, crime and other vices.
+In October 2009, Suntai said he strongly supported religious and moral teaching aimed at reducing juvenile delinquency, crime and other vices.
 He said his administration was strongly behind both the Christian and Islamic faiths since both religions teach peace, love and unity.

 He initiated reforms to make local government administration more transparent.
 Among other effects, the monthly pension bill dropped from N33 million to N22 million, while pensioners began getting more regular payments.

-In November 2009 Danbaba Suntai commissioned a N540 million computerized stone-crushing and asphalt plant to provide road building materials.
+In November 2009, Danbaba Suntai commissioned a N540 million computerized stone-crushing and asphalt plant to provide road building materials.
 The plant was constructed by the state government but to be operated on a fully commercial basis.